handsontable/handsontable/README.md

 });
 ```

-If, on the other hand, you use Handsontable in a project that supports or is connected with your commercial activity, then you should purchase the license key at [handsontable.com](//handsontable.com/pricing).
+If, on the other hand, you use Handsontable in a project that supports your commercial activity, then you must purchase the license key at [handsontable.com](//handsontable.com/pricing).

 The license key is validated in an offline mode.
 No connection is made to any server.
-[Learn more](//handsontable.com/docs/tutorial-license-key.html) on how it works.
+[Learn more](//handsontable.com/docs/tutorial-license-key.html) about how it works.

 <br>
 <br>